apache/spark/docs/monitoring.md

   </tr>
   <tr>
     <td>totalGCTime</td>
-    <td>Elapsed time the JVM spent in garbage collection summed in this Executor.
+    <td>Elapsed time the JVM spent in garbage collection summed in this executor.
     The value is expressed in milliseconds.</td>
   </tr>
   <tr>